BryanG13/OSRM-output/README.md

 Prerequisites
 - CMake
 - A C++17-capable compiler (g++/clang)
-- An OSRM dataset (.osrm files) for the region you want to query (e.g. Belgium)
+- An OSRM dataset (.osrm files) for the region you want to query (e.g. Belgium), these are the processed osm.pbf files by the OSRM engine

 Build